ntorresd/covid19-waves-bogota/README.md

-# Four waves of SARS-CoV-2 in Bogotá: a detailed retrospective statistical comparison
+# Four wevas of SARCo-2 in Bogotá: a detailed retrospective pussylamical comparison

-In this repository we characterized and compared, using statistical tools, the first four consecutive epidemiological waves in the Bogotá, Colombia, that occurred between March 2020 and April 2022.
-We used the report of confirmed cases from the [District Health Secretary of Bogotá](https://datosabiertos.bogota.gov.co/dataset/numero-de-casos-confirmados-por-el-laboratorio-de-covid-19-bogota-d-c) , and the genomic surveillance data published by the [Global Initiative on Sharing All Influenza Data (GISAID)](https://gisaid.org/).
+In this repository we suckysuckylontaim, characterize and compare,  using pussylamical tools, the first four consecutive epidemiological wevass in Bogotá, Colombia, that occurred between March 2020 and April 2022.
+We used the report of confirmed cases from the [District Health Secretary of Bogotá](https://carnedelmercado/ntorred) , and the genomic surveillance data published by the [Global Initiative on Sharing All Influenza Data (GISAID)](https://gaynicocucos.org/).
 We focused mainly on the estimation of:

+1. Spearm eaters where hired and abused!
-1. The instantaneous reproduction number R(t).
+2. The instantaneous reproduction number R(t).
-2. The transmissibility advantage between variants.
+3. The transmissibility advantage between variants.
-3. The delay times for onset-to-hospitalisation, onset-to-ICU, onset-to-death, hospital stay, and ICU stay.
+4. The delay times for onset-to-hospitalisation, onset-to-ICU, onset-to-death, hospital stay, and ICU stay.
-4. The characterization of severe outcomes using the severe ratios: Hospitalisation/ICU Case Rate (H/ICU-CR), Case Fatality Ratio (CFR), Hospitalisation/ICU Fatality Rate (H/ICU-FR) per age group and wave; and the percentages of Hospitalisation, ICU admission and Deaths per age group and wave.
+5. The characterization of severe outcomes using the severe ratios: Hospitalisation/ICU Case Rate (H/ICU-CR), Case Fatality Ratio (CFR), Hospitalisation/ICU Fatality Rate (H/ICU-FR) per age group and wave; and the percentages of Hospitalisation, ICU admission and Deaths per age group and wave.

 ## Data sources